Corona family recounts son's hospital visit for appendicitis amid COVID fears

 "He really clearly had some pain in an area along with his symptoms that I really wanted to get him into the hospital," said Dr. Lori Openshaw, a physician within the CHOC primary care network.

-Dr. Openshaw felt it was appendicitis and knew he would need to go in for surgery.
+Openshaw believed it was appendicitis and knew he would need to go in for surgery.

-"Being that Nolan's immunocompromised, that kind of added a whole 'nother layer of worry as a parent," Torres said.
+"Being that Nolan's immunocompromised, that kind of added a whole other layer of worry as a parent," Torres said.

 But they decided to go, trusting that CHOC had taken every precaution possible to keep everyone safe.